Led-adel-pilot/CogniGuide/README.md

     - When new flashcards are created, history reloads and the prefetch runs again to refresh dues.

 ### Authentication Requirements
-*   On the landing page, users must sign in before they can generate any mind maps or flashcards.
+*   **Non-authenticated users**: Can generate mind maps and flashcards with a limited quota (configured via `NON_AUTH_FREE_LIMIT` in `lib/plans.ts`, default: 3 generations).
+Generations are tracked via localStorage and do not persist across devices.
+*   **Authenticated users**: Can generate without generation limits (subject to credit availability) and results are persisted to their Supabase history.
 When they click the generate button without being authenticated, the app opens the sign-up modal.
-*   Once signed in, users can generate without limits (subject to any backend quotas you impose) and results are persisted to their Supabase history.
+*   Once signed in, users receive monthly credit allocations based on their plan and can access their generation history.

 ### Flashcards Persistence (Supabase)
 *   Two save paths: